 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
+We discussed with the principal dentist and practice manager risks that were assessed and that the fire and sharps risk assessments would benefit from review.
+We also discussed risk assessing the transporting of dental instruments up and down the stairs in the practice.
+They told us that they would act to review/ assess the topics raised.

 The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.

-A dental nurse worked with the dentists, at all times.
+A dental nurse worked with the dentists and dental hygienist when they treated patients.